Internet of Things 'IoT'

 From wearables to smart appliances, NFC’s tap and go functionality helps consumers simplify device operation, enabling multiple devices to easily connect and to work together.
 NFC

-Long Range 'IoT' communications methods
+Long Range 'IoT' using SECURE IoT hubs

 LoRa stands for Long Range and it is a technology that uses unlicensed spectrum below 1GHz along with a form of direct sequence spread spectrum modulation that provides signal detection below the noise level.